QuTech-Delft/netqasm/docs/quickstart/using-sdk.rst

            with s2.if_eq(1):  # outcomes (1, 1) error on second qubit
                logical_qubit[1].X()

-If you now run the application with the update function and with ``INFO`` logging, you will see that ``alice`` only uses one subroutine.
+If you now run the application with the updated function and with ``INFO`` logging, you will see that ``alice`` only uses one subroutine.
 What happens under the hood, is that these if-statements are compiled into branching instructions in the ``NetQASM``-language.

 .. note::